 What Is the Present State of the World’s Children?

 Each child must have access to health, education, and protection.
 Every society should expand children’s opportunities in life.
-But millions of children in the world are deprived of a reasonable chance due to their birth in a country, gender, or circumstances.
+But millions of children in the world are deprived of a reasonable chance due to – birth in a poor country, gender partiality circumstances, or other situations.

-• Around the world, 20 percent of children live in extreme poverty, surviving only on less than US$1.90 a day.
+- As per a brief noting in 2013, 19.5 percent of children in developing countries (89 countries) live in extreme poverty, surviving on less than US$1.90 a day.

 How the UN’s Sustainable Development Goals Care for Children?